(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 tick the option of back up automatically and show Time Machine in menu bar

 Step 4.
-This is all set.
-When you finish the setup process, Time Machine will start to create the first backup.
+When you complete the setup process, Time Machine will automatically start creating the first backup.

 LEARN MORE